suborbital/docs/website/docs/atmo/concepts/runnables.md

 When building an application with Atmo, you segment your application's logic into individual functions known as **Runnables**.
-A Runnable can be written in any of the supported languages (such as TypeScript, Rust or Swift), and is compiled to WebAssembly when you build it.
+A Runnable can be written in any of the supported languages (such as Rust, Javascript/Typescript, or Go), and is compiled to WebAssembly when you build it.

 Runnables are completely independent from one another, and have no knowledge of each other's execution.